chenchudhcs/infra-addons/Automated-DBCR/README.md

 3. Any file deletion of sql’s from svn/git is easily tracked, which helps a lot in maintaining the dbcr’s and keep infra team always informed.

+#Ant targets of Interest in the xml attached

+1. add-inserts-to-dbcrs - This target is used to add the insert statement to the end of the Approved DBCR so that it's entry can be made into the custom tracker table

+2. replace-dbcr-tokens - This target is used to replace environment specific tokens, to provide you an example.
+When we require environment specific entries we use tokens in the sql's and those are replaced on runtime based on the environment variable passed before applying ot the DB

+3. run-dbcr-diff-update-target-env-porperties - This target fetches the diff between the deployment package and the already available inserts in the DB in the DBCRTRACKER table.